 How to Start a Nonprofit in Maine

-If you’ve decided starting a nonprofit is your best alternative and you’re ready to get started, the following resources can help you along your way.
+If you’ve decided that starting a nonprofit is your best alternative and you’re ready to get started, the following resources can help you along your way.

 - Follow MANP’s Checklist for Starting a Nonprofit in Maine